Garment Doctor: Posture Adjustments

 A client with head-forward (slouching) posture (or an overly large back, as seen on some athletes and body builders) typically causes the back of the jacket to “lift”, the vents to swing open and the seat to “wave”.

 The pattern adjustment here is to lengthen the back of the jacket through the middle to give it enough radiance so that the collar reachers the neck and the bottom of the jacket can cover the seat, laying flat.
-Unfortunately, this adjustment is virtually impossible to perform on an off-the-rack (or already cut) garment (since very few have the necessary seam allowance to be lengthened).
+Unfortunately, this adjustment is virtually impossible to perform on an off-the-rack (or already cut) garment.

 Many clients with head-forward posture also have a collar gap issue.
 Part of this “stooping” posture adjustment raises the collar to sit forward on the neck as well.